txcrew/pkrdocs/content/guide/properties/location.md

 next: /guide/properties/classifications
 ---

+Location refers to the specific coordinates that define a property’s position on a map, as well as its relationship to any encompassing parent property.

-Most all properties have a physical location, save for cruise ships.
+Most all properties have a physical location, save for property types that travel (ex: Cruise ships).

-## Map
+## Coordinates

-The map visualizes coordinates for a property using a pin to illustrate location.
+Numerical values that specify a precise location on a map, visualized with a pin to indicate the property's position.

 ## Located within